stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Enchantment/index.md

 **Components:** V<br>
 **Duration:** 1 round

 You drive a disorienting spike of psychic energy into the mind of one creature you can see within range.
 Make a spell attack roll vs the target's Wisdom defence.
-On a hit, the target takes 1d6 psychic damage and the next attack roll made against the target before the end of your next turn has advantage.
+On a hit, the target takes 1d6 + your spellcasting ability modifier psychic damage and the next attack roll made against the target before the end of your next turn has advantage.

-This spell's damage increases by 1d6 when you reach certain levels: 5th level (2d6), 11th level (3d6), and 17th level (4d6).

 ## Vicious Mockery
 **Enchantment Cantrip**<br>